jevinskie/expected-kiznit/README.md

 - Works with or without C++ exceptions enabled.
 - Follows the [P0323R10](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p0323r10.html) proposal as closely as possible.

-## namespace mtl
+## namespace std

-As part of the development efforts for Rainbow OS, I am developing a freestanding library for bare metal targets.
-This library is named "metal" to allude to bare metal and my love of heavy metal music.
-As part of metal, I was working on adding support for **expected** and decided it might be worth splitting it out into its own project.
-The namespace was originally "metal" but I found that name to be a bit too long in practice.
-This is when I settled for "mtl" which happens to also be the abbreviation of the city I was born in: Montréal.

 The current proposal for expected, [P0323R10](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p0323r10.html), specifies that all the code should reside in namespace std.
 I would love to do so, but unfortunately **std::unexpected** conflicts with a deprecated function with the same name on multiple compiles (GCC 10-13, clang 11-13, mingw 10-11).
 For these reasons it is simply not possible to do so eveywhere when exceptions are enabled.
-If you still want to use **std::except** instead of **mtl::except**, you can do so by including **<expected>**.
+If you still want to use **std::except** instead of **kz::except**, you can do so by including **<expected>**.
 Everything that can be imported into the **std** namespace will be. `**std::unexpected** will become **std::unexpected_** where the conflict exists.

 ## Is this library ready for use?